ninasdesk/100-days-of-code/log-2.md

 **Today's Progress**: I helped a friend with a WordPress project.

 **Thoughts:** My friend uses the Divi theme on WordPress for his personal site, and was having styling issues.
 Using CSS, I was able to fix his several issues, but it took longer because of Divi's settings.

+### Day 7: 14 January 2019

+**Today's Progress**: I worked on Responsive Web Design Projects - Build a Tribute Page from freeCodeCamp.

+**Thoughts:** I chose Stephen Hawking to build my tribute page for.
+I've gotten all the content and HTML up, next is the styling.